yahirpaz1102/Playing-Cards---War/README.md

 ## Code Overview

-The project is structured using Object-Oriented principles and is broken down into three main classes.
+The project is structured using Object Oriented principles and is broken down into three main classes.

 ### `Card` Class (`card.h`, `card.cpp`)